The Fleshy Part of the Thigh: Synopsis

 Tony's condition improves as he awaits final surgery, and his temperament seems softer.
 When Aaron Arkaway and Pastor Bob Brewster, an evangelical minister, visit him, he joins them in prayer.
-He spends his remaining days at the hospital interacting with two patients, John Schwinn and rapper Da Lux, who has been shot seven times.
+He spends his remaining days at the hospital interacting with two patients, research scientist John Schwinn and rapper Da Lux, who has been shot seven times.
 Da Lux invites Tony to watch a boxing match in his hospital room.
 Paulie is there and laments that everyone is alone, like the boxers; Schwinn argues, "Nothing is separate; everything is connected."
 Tony confides to Schwinn that he is starting to believe they are all part of something bigger.

-Bobby gets talking to Marvin, a member of Da Lux's entourage.
-Da Lux's injuries, it is believed, will help his career by providing him a huge boost in "street cred," while Marvin is struggling for fame as a musician.
+Bobby talks to Marvin, a member of Da Lux's entourage.
+Da Lux's injuries, it is believed, will help his career by giving him a huge boost in "street cred," while Marvin is struggling for fame as a musician.
 Bobby proposes to Marvin that he jump-start his career by shooting him in the "fleshy part of the thigh."
 The fee agreed is $8,000; Marvin only pays $7,000, which Bobby reluctantly accepts.
 He then shoots Marvin in the buttocks.

 On her deathbed, Paulie's aunt Dottie, a nun, confesses to him that during World War II she had an affair with a soldier and gave birth to a child, Paulie himself.
 Nucci, who he knows as his mother, is really his aunt.
 Devastated by the news and questioning his own identity, Paulie struggles to remain focused at work.
 After Dottie's funeral, which he does not attend, Paulie tells Nucci she is no longer part of his life.
 When Paulie confides in Tony, he urges him to reconcile with Nucci, reminding him that she brought him up and loved him, and has bailed him out many times.